 It can be hard to stick to a gluten-free diet.
 You might find that it helps to talk to other people with celiac disease to get support and swap tips about a gluten-free diet.

 What will happen to me?

 Following a gluten-free diet will help to clear up your symptoms and heal your gut.
 But the speed at which this happens varies a lot.

 Some people start to feel better within days or weeks.
 Others find it takes months to feel completely better.
-It depends in part on how long you have had coeliac disease and how much your gut has been damaged.
+It depends in part on how long you have had celiac disease and how much your gut has been damaged.
 Healing is often quicker in children.

 It’s important to stick to a gluten-free diet.
-People with coeliac disease who continue to eat gluten are more likely to get health problems, including osteoporosis (brittle bones), a type of intestine cancer, and other autoimmune diseases.
+People with celiac disease who continue to eat gluten are more likely to get health problems, including osteoporosis (brittle bones), a type of intestine cancer, and other autoimmune diseases.

 If you find it very hard to stick to a gluten-free diet it’s important to get support.
-See your doctor or dietitian, or think about joining a group in your area for people with coeliac disease.
+See your doctor or dietitian, or think about joining a group in your area for people with celiac disease.